 There are two types of grants:

-Crisis Grants - to provide a safety net in an emergency or when there is an immediate threat to health or safety.
+Crisis Grants - can be awarded to provide a safety net in a disaster or emergency situation where there is an immediate threat to health or safety.
 This means that a Crisis Grant could help you if you have an emergency such as losing all your money, or you need to visit a sick child in hospital, or you are stranded in an area.
 A Crisis Grant can also help if you are involved in a disaster such as a fire, flood or explosion.

 Community Care Grants -